vintasoftware/tapioca-wrapper/docs/source/serializers.rst

 	>>> reponse = cli.the_resource().post(data={'date': datetime.today()})

-in this example, ``datetime.today()`` will be converted into a string formated date just before the request is executed.
+In this example, ``datetime.today()`` will be converted into a string formatted date just before the request is executed.

 Deserialization
 ---------------

-To deserialize data, you need to transform you client into a executor and then call a deserialization method from it.
-Eg.:
+To deserialize data, you need to transform your client into an executor and then call a deserialization method from it:

 .. code-block:: python